initjay/simpleTodo/README.md

 ## Notes

-Due to this being my first time doing Android development, there was a learning curve that I had to over come in terms of comprehending the overall structure and capabilities of an Android app.
+Due to this being my first time doing Android development, there was a learning curve that I had to overcome in terms of comprehending the overall structure and capabilities of an Android app.
 One issue that I did run into was implementing the ability to save the content of the todo list.
-The FileUtils object was not recognizing the readlines method, 'Hung P' commented on the Youtube video to change the given import statement to 'import org.apache.commons.io.FileUtils;' which finally worked.
+The FileUtils object was not recognizing the readLines method.
+'Hung P' commented on the Youtube video to change the given import statement to 'import org.apache.commons.io.FileUtils;' which finally worked.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2020] [CodePath]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.